![]() ![]() |

 What did the researchers do?

-The researchers aimed to document the feasibility of oscillometry as an at home monitoring tool and its ability to provide early insight into when an exacerbation is about to happen.
-They recruited 27 children aged eight to 18 years of age, with persistent asthma and a history of at least two exacerbations in the past year, and seven healthy controls.
+The researchers aimed to document the feasibility of oscillometry as an ‘at home’ asthma monitoring tool and if it can provide early clues into when a flare up (also called attack or exacerbation) is about to happen.
+They recruited 27 children aged 8 to 18 years of age, with persistent asthma and a history of at least 2 flare ups in the past year, and seven healthy controls.

-Participants underwent a four-month monitoring period, using oscillometry in their home on a daily basis, under the supervision of their parents.
-Participants also completed the Asthma Control Questionnaire at weekly intervals, quality of life at monthly intervals, and a daily record of respiratory symptoms and reliever use.
-Following the four-month monitoring period, participants were followed for the remainder of the year to determine whether oscillometry during the monitoring period predicted long term asthma control.
+The research participants were monitored for four months using oscillometry in their home on a daily basis, under the supervision of their parents.
+Participants also completed the Asthma Control Questionnaire every week, quality of life questionnaire every month, and a daily record of respiratory symptoms and reliever use.
+After the four-month monitoring period, participants were followed for the rest of the year to find out whether oscillometry during the monitoring period could predict long term asthma control.

 What was the outcome?